 Lida Carolina Lesmes Rodriguez

-will move from Colombia to Cape Town to study the influence of common human coronaviruses on the immune system in COVID-19 patients.
+moved from Colombia to Cape Town to study the influence of common human coronaviruses on the immune system in COVID-19 patients.

 Maria Mgella Zinga